You can do at least 20 times more than you think.

 The reality is that when you want to move forward, sometimes you get mired in too many decisions – not enough clarity.

-Decision fatigue is real.
+Decision fatigue is real and it slows you down.
 Dr. King’s laser focus on civil rights is what made him so effective.

 We are all limited in how much energy we can access for making great decisions.
 If we spend our morning agonizing over what to wear and what to eat for breakfast, we have less energy (and maybe less time) for putting together the “it’s show time” presentation for the directors or our team meeting.